Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants. Here are the 10 best food finds in Little Havana.

 Celia Cruz Mural in Little Havana.
 Photo by Ramaa Reddy

 This stall showcases juicy fruits like mangoes and papayas.
-We helped ourselves to overripe baby bananas offered to customers free of charge.
+We helped ourselves to overripe baby bananas offered to customers for free.

-Guillermina making sugarcane juice.
+Guillermina is making sugarcane juice.
 Photo by Ramaa Reddy

 Cuba Tobacco Cigar Co.